miguelandres/dotfiles/README.md

   * adds standard zshrc imports for mac that improve integration with the system (and iTerm)
   * installs homebrew
   * installs a brewfile that includes all the Mac App Store apps, downloaded apps and brews I need for personal and work computers.
-* `mac-ms-office`: Installs office apps, cannot install on corp laptop.
+* `mac-personal`: Installs office apps, and other apps I cannot install on corp laptop.
+* `mac-cloud`: Installs gcloud, kubectl, docker and terraform.
+May the force be with you.
 * `linux`: vanilla linux installation of zsh, oh-my-zsh and standard imports
 * `glinux`: specific steps to set up zsh on my machine on glinux, and google specific imports.
 May move some of this off github.